OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 Creator - The creator of the object identified by their unique Username.

-CreatedTime - The created time of the object represented as the time in seconds since the epoch as a floating point number.
+CreatedTime - The time the object was created, represented as the time in seconds since the epoch (a floating point number)

-Last Modified - The most recent modification time of the object represented as the time in seconds since the epoch as a floating point number.
+Last Modified - The most recent modification time of the object, represented as the time in seconds since the epoch (a floating point number)

-NTIID - A globally unique identifier for the object.
+NTIID - A global, unique identifier for the object

-OID - An internal unique identifier for the object.
+OID - An internal, unique identifier for the object

 Publication
 -----------